 1. Quality/compatibility level of voltages and currents in public and industrial energy networks

-2. Suitability of measuring devices for voltage monitoring and power quality analysis
+2. Suitability of measuring devices for voltage monitoring and grid analysis

 3. Suitability of measurement processes for voltage monitoring and power quality analysis